-The IRB has templates, guidance documents, and other resources available for preparing your IRB submission.
+New studies involving human subjects research will require an initial submission to the IRB for approval.
 Please use the information under “Researcher Resources” and in the steps below to prepare your submission.

 The following examples may be activities that are not considered human subjects research.

-- If you believe your project is NOT human subjects research and would like an official determination from the IRB office, you can prepare a written protocol/project description and submit it following Step 5 below.
+- If you believe your project is NOT human subjects research and would like an official determination from the IRB office, you can prepare a written protocol/project description and submit it.
 Select “Non-Human Subjects Research Application” in iRIS.
 The IRB will review the protocol and send a letter indicating whether or not the project meets the definition of human subjects research.
 Examples of this would be:

 - Quality improvement or program evaluation